-On September 30, 2020, Turkish authorities expanded the use of trace and track technology to trace COVID-19 patients.
-Travelers will now be required to show their HES code while traveling on inner-city mass transit or while staying at hotels and other accommodation facilities across the country under the new set of measures.
-HES, an abbreviation for Hayat Eve Sığar (Life Fits Into Home), is a mobile app developed by the Health Ministry that generates a unique personal code.
+On September 30, 2020, Turkish authorities introduced new restrictions that expanded the use of trace and track technology to track down COVID-19 patients.
+People will now be required to show their HES code while traveling on inner-city mass transit or while staying at hotels and other accommodation facilities across the country under the new set of restrictions.
+HES, an abbreviation for Hayat Eve Siğar (Life Fits Into Home), is a mobile app developed by the Health Ministry that generates a unique personal code.
 The code will be integrated into electronic passes used in mass transit, including the metro and buses.
-Electronic passes of COVID-19 patients will remain suspended during the stay-at-home isolation period.
+The electronics passes of COVID-19 patients will remain suspended during the stay-at-home isolation period.
 The move aims to discourage quarantine violators.
 Hotels will also be barred from accepting customers who are unable to show their HES code.
 Hotels and other accommodation facilities accepting such customers will be shut down for 10 days.